CMSgov/ab2d-website/tutorial-curl.md

     f.
 Repeat this process to download additional files (if any)

     g.
-After 72 hours have passed, it can't be downloaded again using the same job.
+After 72 hours have passed the file can't be downloaded again using the same job.
 A new export job would need to be initiated.